ogset/Shopping/README.md

 Runs the app in the development mode.\
 The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm run server`

 Runs the server with nodemon.
-Server will restart if you make edits.\
+Server will restart if you make edits.

 ### `npm run client`